nullrocket/ember-simple-dom-tools/README.md

 When using Ember you frequently need don't jQuery and other dom manipulation libraries or their overhead.
-This library is not as fully featured as jQuery but does allow you to pull in the bare minimum and efficient dom manipulation functionality needed.
+This library is not as fully featured as jQuery but does allow you to pull in the bare minimum dom manipulation functionality needed.